 OVA strongly recommends you consult with the memorial's key stakeholders before planning any work to the memorial, or before applying to the CWMF.
 These may include the local council, local RSL sub-Branches or other veterans' groups in your area.
-If your war memorial is located on council-owned or managed property or is listed as a local heritage item, you must consult with council prior to applying to the CWMF.
+If your war memorial is located on council-owned or managed property, is listed as a local heritage item, or adjoins public property (such as a footpath), you must consult with council prior to applying to the CWMF.